 Payments that occur regularly – every month, fortnight or week – and are the same or almost the same amount each time.

-In a market where interest rates are flat or likely to go up, most people would usually make use of a fixed interest rate loan because the interest rate does not change.
+In a market where interest rates are flat or likely to go up, most people usually opt for a fixed-interest rate loan because the interest rate does not change.

-This loan is the opposite to a fixed interest rate loan.
+This loan is the opposite of a fixed-interest rate loan.
 You can pay off the money at any point.
-To mitigate for this ability, the bank charges a higher rate.
-The floating rate can also move up or down (often, but not always, with the official cash rate).
+To mitigate this ability, the bank charges a higher rate.
+The floating rate can also move up or down (often with the official cash rate).

 This is the amount that most people think of as ‘their salary’.
-Usually, if someone tells you that they earn $53,000 per annum, this is their gross income.
+Usually, if someone says they earn $53,000 annually, this is their gross income.
 It is the amount before tax, student loan deductions, KiwiSaver, child support etc.

-Interest-only payments pay the interest on a mortgage but do contribute anything toward the principal.
-This means that the mortgage is not reducing over time.
+Interest-only payments pay the mortgage interest but do not contribute anything toward the principal.
+This means that the mortgage balance will stay the same over time.

 A function that allows your KiwiSaver money to be withdrawn if you are experiencing severe financial hardship.

 A report or collection of reports compiled by the council.
 It should include all the alterations that have been permitted for the home.